bhutansultan27-beep/replit-casino-bot/replit.md

 ## Project Overview

 This is a complete Telegram gambling bot built with Python and the python-telegram-bot library.
 It includes:
-- Five casino games using Telegram's native animated emojis (Dice, Darts, Basketball, Soccer, CoinFlip)
+- Eight casino games using Telegram's native animated emojis (Dice, Darts, Basketball, Soccer, Bowling, Slots, Predict, CoinFlip)
 - Smart bonus system with playthrough requirements
 - Referral program with commission tracking
 - Leaderboard with pagination